ZhenShuo2021/V2PH-Downloader/README.en.md

 ### Parameters
 - url: URL of the target to download.
 - -i: URL list in a text file, one URL per line.
-- -a: Enter account management tool.
+- -a: Enter the account management tool.
+- -d: Configure the base download directory.
+- -D: Configure the exact download directory.
 - --no-skip: Force download without skipping.
 - --bot: Select automation tool; Drission is less likely to be blocked by bots.
 - --dry-run: Simulate the download without actual file download.